-Bootstrap stands as one of the most popular open source front-end frameworks on the Web.
+Bootstrap stands as one of the most popular, open-source, front-end frameworks on the Web.
 Since its official release in 2011, it has undergone several changes, and it’s now one of the most stable and responsive frameworks available.
 It’s loved by web developers of all levels, as it gives them the capability to build a functional, attractive website design within minutes.
-A novice developer with just some basic knowledge of HTML and little CSS can get started with Bootstrap.
+A novice developer with just some basic knowledge of HTML and little CSS can easily get started with Bootstrap.

 Bootstrap provides a solid foundation for any website, irrespective of project size.
-It contains Normalize.css, which helps level out browser differences for various page elements.
+It contains Reboot, which is based on Normalize.css and helps level out browser differences for various page elements.
 Bootstrap also provides great typography.
 Even basic HTML form elements like checkboxes, radio buttons, select options, etc., have been restyled to give them a modern look.
 I use Bootstrap because it saves me a considerable amount of effort.

 Reason 1: The Powerful Grid System

-Bootstrap has one of the best responsive, mobile first grid systems available.
-It’s easy to use and flexible.
-It helps in scaling a single website design from the smallest mobile device to high definition displays, logically dividing the screen into 12 columns, so that you can decide just how much screen real estate each element of your design should take up.
+Bootstrap has one of the best responsive, mobile-first grid systems available.
+It’s built with Flexbox and it’s easy to use.
+It helps in scaling a single website design from the smallest mobile device to high-definition displays, logically dividing the screen into 12 columns, so that you can decide just how much screen real estate each element of your design should take up.

 Reason 2: Rapid Development